AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 Learn more about using the [AI-powered Smart Help](../user-guide/ai-based-smart-help.md) to find the required content from the Experience Manager Guides documentation.

-## Configure and customize the XML Web Editor {#id2065G300O5Z}
+## Configure and customize the XML Editor {#id2065G300O5Z}

-By default, the XML Web Editor comes with a lot of features to help your authors create DITA documents.
+By default, the XML Editor comes with a lot of features to help your authors create DITA documents.
 If you work in a restrictive environment, you can choose which features are exposed to your authors.
-The XML Editor Configuration tab allows you to easily control the features and also change the look-and-feel of your Web Editor.
-As an administrator, you can customize the following components of the Web Editor:
+The XML Editor Configuration tab allows you to easily control the features and also change the look-and-feel of your Editor.
+As an administrator, you can customize the following components of the Editor:

 **XML Editor UI Configuration**

+This setting enables you to create JSON extensions that reflect modifications made in the `ui_config.json` file.
+You can independently upload these extensions at the Folder profile level, offering enhanced flexibility and customization.
+For instance, when you make changes to the **XML Editor Configuration**, such as updating a button, the system automatically identifies the differences.
+By uploading these changes to the **XML Editor UI Configuration** and converting them into JSON extensions using the **Convert UI Config to JSON** button, the system generates an extension that incorporates the new functionality.

+**XML Editor page layout**

+This feature allows you to upload CSS files to style the new extensions uploaded under the **XML Editor UI Configuration**.
+The uploaded CSS is applied consistently across all relevant applications, ensuring a unified and polished appearance for your UI customizations.

+**XML Editor Configuration**

-This setting controls the toolbar and the other user interface elements of the Web Editor.
-Click the Download icon to download the ui\_config.json file on your local system.
+This setting controls the toolbar and the other user interface elements of the Editor.
+Select the **Download** icon to download the `ui\_config.json` file on your local system.
 You can then make changes to the file and the upload the same.
 Depending upon where you are uploading the file at, global or folder-level profile, the changes are applied accordingly.
-For more details about how to customize the XML Editor using the ui\_config.json file, see [Customize toolbar](conf-web-editor-customize-toolbar.md#).
+For more details about how to customize the XML Editor using the `ui\_config.json file`, view [Customize toolbar](conf-web-editor-customize-toolbar.md#).

 **CSS Template Layout**